kiaka-obsidian/personal-vault/Ceroc/Intermediates/Routines/Wedding Routine Notes.md

 Scroll change place - Sarah back on R foot, chris to side collect on sarahs R shoulder pull through & collect for Waltz

+## Waltz 2
+Ends on after box & basic with step around

 ## Moves to have somewhere